Aemon Targaryen (son of Jaehaerys I)

 Aemon was born in 55 AC on Dragonstone to King Jaehaerys I Targaryen and Queen Alysanne Targaryen.
 The night following his birth, at the suggestion of Queen Alysanne, King Jaehaerys I placed a dragon's egg in Aemon's cradle.

 From the moment of his birth, King Jaehaerys I openly called Aemon his heir.
 Queen Alysanne, on the other hand, would reply that Princess Daenerys was older than Aemon, and should therefore be queen, to which Jaehaerys would respond that, once Aemon and Daenerys married, they would rule together as king and queen.
 The answer never entirely pleased Queen Alysanne.

-The smallfolk of King's Landing lined the streets outside the Red Keep when Jaehaerys and Alysanne returned to the city a month later, hoping to catch a glimpse of Aemon.
+The smallfolk of King's Landing lined the streets outside the Red Keep when Jaehaerys and Alysanne returned to the city a month after Aemon's birth, hoping to catch a glimpse of the baby.
 Jaehaerys eventually climbed the ramparts of the main gates of the castle, raising Aemon over his head so all could see him.
 It was said that in response, a roar went up that was so loud that it could be heard across the narrow sea.

 In 58 AC, Aemon attended a tourney at King's Landing on the anniversary of Jaehaerys's coronation.
 There, he shared the royal box with his parents, his sister Daenerys, and his brother Baelon.

 Prince of Dragonstone